Welcome to Speech Success

 We work through play!
 No matter the goal, we have fun learning along the way.
 By combining your child’s interests and hobbies into our sessions, we get to have a blast on our way to speech success.

 Nearly 1 in 12 children has a speech, language, or swallowing disorder.
 Of those, one-third struggle with multiple communication problems.
-They can all improve with speech therapy provided by Jacqueline Ahrens, SLPD, CCC-SLP, at Speech Success.
+They can all improve with speech therapy provided by Dr. Jacqueline Ahrens SLPD, CCC-SLP and her team at Speech Success

 Apraxia of Speech